Machine Learning Algorithms

 Interpretability and Explicable

-Understanding how the model is making its decisions is very important, especially in high-stakes applications involving healthcare, finance, and legal systems.
-Techniques like LIME (Local Interpretable Model-agnostic Explanations) and SHAP (Shapley Additive explanations) can be considered very valuable for improving model transparency and getting trustworthy results.
+Understanding how the model makes its decisions is very important, especially in high-stakes applications involving healthcare, finance, and legal systems.
+Techniques like LIME (Local Interpretable Model-agnostic Explanations) and SHAP (Shapley Additive) can be valuable for improving model transparency and obtaining trustworthy results.

-• LIME can be thought of as a simpler, interpretable model that locally approximates the complex model for any prediction being made.
-Thus it enables users to understand what features contribute most to any specific prediction.
+• LIME can be considered a simpler, interpretable model that locally approximates the complex model for any prediction.
+Thus, it enables users to understand what features contribute most to any specific prediction.

-• SHAP is a game theoretic method, that provides a unified measure of feature importance, and, with every feature assigned an importance value for each prediction, it guarantees consistent and accurate explanations of the model’s behavior.
+• SHAP is a game-theoretic method that provides a unified measure of feature importance.
+With every feature assigned an importance value for each prediction, it guarantees consistent and accurate explanations of the model’s behavior.

-Both LIME and SHAP enhance model interpretability, thereby providing the practitioner with more insight into how the model reached its decision, such that the results are understandable and justifiable.
+Both LIME and SHAP enhance model interpretability, thereby providing the practitioner with more insight into how the model reached its decision, making the results understandable and justifiable.

 Tools and Libraries